smile-soft/ipcc-agent.js/README.md

 - Close specified process
 - Get current state and process

+### Features implemented out of the box
+- Websocket connection and events management
+- Websocket recconection exponential backoff algorithm
+- Fallback to XMLHttpRequest if browser has no Websocket protocol support
+- Pub/Sub implementation for custom event management

 ### Getting started
 1. Download and unzip library's archive
 2. Add script `IPCCAgent.js` or minified version of it `IPCCAgent.min.js` to your web application's html flies